ccano/cc2223/session3/README.md

 - Smaller user community (as of now)
 - Under active development (must keep up with new changes)

 Singularity shines for scientific software running in an HPC environent.

+While Docker focuses on **isolation**, Singularity focuses on **integration**.

-We will use it for the remainder of the class.
+We will use Singularity for the remainder of the class.

 ## Installing and Set-up Singularity